JMU JMU - Department of Computer Science

 5. Fix the defect.

-6. What is the purpose of the reference this in line 24?
+6. What is the purpose of the reference this in the assignment statements in the constructor?

 It distinguishes the instance attribute named length from the parameter named length.